todaprojects/ShopApp/README.md

   - Create User class, that holds money balance;
   - Use OOP, with min 2 classes.

-### Task v1.1
+### Task v1.1 (lesson5)

-update 'The shop' application done in lesson2 with the concepts explained in:
+Update 'The shop' application done in lesson2 with the concepts explained in:
   - Apply Services principle and separate console printing and shop operations into separate services.
   - In Services constructor there should be no 'new' word, interfaces of services should be used, and they should be create(injected) in main method.